 Don’t assume that the conscientious pet owner will come forward and do the right thing.
 These cases often have a high emotional charge.

 In the end, it’s up to you to Claim Your Justice ™.
 Our office is located in Schaumburg, but we are available to help personal injury clients throughout the greater Chicago area and beyond.
-Call us for a free consultation, and, if we decide we can work together, you can hire an experienced Chicago dog bite attorney today.
+Call us for a free consultation, and, if we decide we can work together, you can hire an experienced Schaumburg dog bite attorney today.

 Illinois law states that if a dog bites you without provocation, the animal’s owner is liable for your losses.
 The relevant law is called the Animal Control Act.
 In order to present a claim under the Act, you must prove that: